Kaliyuva Mane School, Mysore: Farm-like environment

 The school has a farm-like environment so that children can learn from nature.
 The water source is a tube well.
-The campus has rain water harvesting facility.
+The campus has a rainwater harvesting facility.
 Half an acre of the campus is earmarked as a playground.
 There is a small dairy farm that provides milk for the campus.
 An eco-farm called Vanasuma imparts environmental education.
-Power is generated by a 15 KVA three-phase diesel generator.

 Methodology

 The school follows an informal way of teaching.